garden-io/garden/docs/reference/commands.md

     # The filesystem path of the module.
     path:

+    # The resolved build configuration of the module.
+If this is returned by the configure handler for the module
+    # type, we can provide more granular versioning for the module, with a separate build version (i.e. module
+    # version), as well as separate service, task and test versions, instead of applying the same version to all of
+    # them.
+    #
+    # When this is specified, it is **very important** that this field contains all configurable (or otherwise
+    # dynamic) parameters that will affect the built artifacts/images, aside from source files that is (the hash of
+    # those is separately computed).
+    buildConfig:

     # List of services configured by this module.
     serviceConfigs:
       - # Valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters, numbers and dashes, must start with a